jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 178 Category 1 light vehicle importer may bank overachievement of carbon dioxide emissions target
 (1) If the actual average vehicle carbon dioxide emissions across the fleet of vehicles imported by a category 1 light vehicle importer in an obligation year are less than the fleet target applicable to that importer, the excess reduction in emissions may be carried forward to the next obligation year (banked) in the vehicle importer’s carbon dioxide account in accordance with the regulations.
 (2) Banking provides that the vehicle importer’s carbon dioxide account for the next obligation year will be credited by the amount carried forward.
-(3) Carbon dioxide credits banked in an importer’s carbon dioxide account expire 3 years from the end of the year in which the credits accrue.
+(3) Carbon dioxide credits banked in a vehicle importer’s carbon dioxide account expire on the later of— (a) the close of 31 December 2028; and
+  (b) 4 years from the end of the year in which the credits accrue.

 ### 179 Category 1 light vehicle importer may defer obligation
-(1) This section applies in relation to obligation years 2023, 2024, and 2025.
+(1)
 (2) A category 1 light vehicle importer may apply to the Director, in accordance with the regulations, to defer their obligation to meet the category 1 light vehicle importer fleet target for an applicable obligation year (year 1) until the following obligation year (year 2).
 (3) If a category 1 light vehicle importer defers their year 1 obligation until year 2, the importer must, at the end of year 2, ensure that they have met or bettered both the year 1 and the year 2 fleet targets.
 (4) If the vehicle importer does not meet the year 1 and year 2 fleet targets, the charges in section 177 apply.

 ### 180 Category 1 light vehicle importer may transfer carbon dioxide credits
-((1)) A category 1 light vehicle importer who imports new vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of another light vehicle importer who imports new vehicles, in accordance with the regulations.
+((1)) A category 1 light vehicle importer who imports new vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of a light vehicle importer who imports new vehicles or a light vehicle importer who imports used vehicles, in accordance with the regulations.
-(2) A category 1 light vehicle importer who imports used vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of another light vehicle importer who imports used vehicles, in accordance with the regulations.
+(2) A category 1 light vehicle importer who imports used vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of a light vehicle importer who imports new vehicles or a light vehicle importer who imports used vehicles, in accordance with the regulations.
-(3) No transfer may be made under subsection (1) or (2) between a carbon dioxide account relating to new vehicles and a carbon dioxide account relating to used vehicles.
+(3) If a transfer under subsection (1) or (2) involves a transfer between a carbon dioxide account relating to new vehicles and a carbon dioxide account relating to used vehicles, the transfer must be calculated as follows:
+  (a) each credit transferred from a carbon dioxide account relating to new vehicles is receipted into a carbon dioxide account relating to used vehicles as 2 credits:
+  (b) each set of 2 credits transferred from a carbon dioxide account relating to used vehicles is receipted into a carbon dioxide account relating to new vehicles as 1 credit.

 **Category 2 light vehicle importers: obligations and ways of complying with targets**